-If your child has an intolerance to a specific food, Child Nutrition Services can often meet their needs through a variety of choices at breakfast and lunch.
+If your child has an intolerance to a specific food, School Nutrition Services can often meet their needs through a variety of choices at breakfast and lunch.
 Students may select foods to meet their needs through the offer versus serve options*.
-Other dietary modifications may be provided by Child Nutrition Services on a case by case basis.
+Other dietary modifications may be provided by School Nutrition Services on a case by case basis.

 *Offer Versus Serve:

 With the offer versus serve option, students may select the foods that fit their dietary needs.
 At least two grains, one fruit and milk are offered daily at breakfast.